ilGhera/wc-exporter-for-reviso/readme.txt

 4. Select one or more WooCommerce orders statuses and export them
 5. Create invoices in real time (1)
 6. Create invoices in real time (2)
+7. View PDF Invoices directly in WordPress
-7. Check the activities in progress
+8. Check the activities in progress
-8. Invoice checkout fields
+9. Invoice checkout fields

 == Changelog ==